DSA and FEMA Corps Outreach

-Lake County, Fla.
-(Oct.
-17, 2024) - Disaster Survivor Assistance Teams and Federal Emergency Management Agency (FEMA) Corps members conduct outreach to provide local and FEMA resources to Lake County Florida community members.
+Anthony Higgins and Myra Steele, Disaster Survivor Assistance (DSA) specialists, conduct community outreach during DSA operations to provide local and Federal Emergency Management Agency (FEMA) resources to Lake County Florida community members Oct.
+16, 2024.

 |Date Taken: